 any words of wisdom for people who dream of being a surf photographer?

 I think the words are: don’t have words.
-If you are doing things for yourself, you are doing art… and if you enjoy doing it, you are doing it the right way.
+If you are doing things for yourself, you are doing art… and .
 Be realistic with other people and don’t expect too much from them.

 Thanks!
 How can people connect with you and find out more?